 Designed especially for elementary and middle school schools, lessons introduce data analysis techniques and problem solving strategies using fun activities for either Excel or Google Sheets.

 - Real-World Task

 The scenario of a bake sale allows students to investigate practical solutions to a realistic problem.
 They become actively involved in raising funds for a school event or equipment.
-This provides a meaningful opportunity to learn about money.
+Fun Google and Excel lessons in TechnoSales provide a meaningful opportunity to learn about money.

 - Ready-to-Go Lessons